Precise and extensive characterization of an optical resonator for cavity-based quantum networks: Result

 Birefringence properties of our cavity are then investigated.
-The birefringent effect originates from the fact that mirror-coating materials have different optical path lengths for distinct light polarizations~\cite{Huang2008, Barrett2019, Morales2019}.
+The birefringent effect originates from mechanical, thermal, or inherent stress in the mirror substrate or coating, resulting in different optical path lengths for distinct light polarizations~\cite{Huang2008, Barrett2019, Morales2019}.
 This effect would be detrimental for encoding photonic qubit information into the polarization, because it distorts the polarization qubit when coupled to the cavity mode.
 We carry out two types of measurements in order to check such properties.
-First, we drive a TEM$_{00}$ mode of the cavity with a horizontal polarization H, and find that the intensity of other polarization component is below the noise level ($\sim$10$^{-3}$ of the signal) of our detection system; a similar measurement is done with a vertical input polarization V, giving rise to no horizontal component of the output field.
-Second, we drive a TEM$_{00}$ mode with three input polarizations of H, V, and (H+V)$/\sqrt{2}$ at 780 and 795~nm, and analyze the FWHM of the cavity transmission peaks.
-We do not find any frequency shift or distortion of the transmission, as presented in Table~\ref{table:polarization}.
-The obtained results show that our cavity's birefringence is below the level of our measurement precision.
+First, we would measure the polarization shift (or distortion) of the output field with respect to that of an input field for identifying the fast or slow axis of the cavity.
+We drive a TEM$_{00}$ mode of the cavity with a horizontal polarization H and analyzed the output polarization.
+We find that the intensity of vertical polarization component is below the noise level ($\sim$10$^{-3}$ of the signal) of our detection system; a similar measurement is done with several linear input polarizations, giving rise to negligible detection of orthogonal component in the output field.
+We expected that when the cavity is driven along one of the polarization eigenmodes, the phase retardation, correspondingly the polarization shift/distortion, would be minimized; if the cavity is driven with a polarization that excites both eigenmodes identically, the polarization change would be maximized.
+Our measurement could not tell the cavity fast or slow axis.